excircle/go/nonstandard_library/go-yaml/README.md

 Golang is a statically typed, and compiled language.

-When working with Go and YAML, the type of data that comes from YAML must be known to Go so the compiler can compile the right data to the right types.
+When working with Go and YAML, the data-type of values derived from YAML must be known to Go so the compiler can be told how to use and handle data.

-Since the compiler won't allow data that doesn't have a statically-defined type to be compiled, we must explain to Go (via structs) exactly what we will be dealing with when we obtain our data from YAML.
+Since Go won't attempt to compile data that doesn't have a statically-defined type, we must explain to Go (via structs) exactly what we will be dealing with when we derive data from YAML.

 ### Structs Must Reflect The Data You Retrieve From YAML

-If you are looking for a string and an integer from a YAML file, you must define a `string` and `int` type in Go and scan the respective YAML values to these types accordingly.
+Suppose you are looking for a string and an integer from a YAML file.
+To accomplish this with Go, you must define a `string` and `int` type and scan the respective YAML values to these types respectively.

 Let's take a look at how YAML values can be reflected in Go.